 - Financing services – It is always wiser to buy a solar system on EMI for the best cash returns.
 The cost of your solar system will also depend on the EMI package you choose (6 months vs 12 months vs 36 months)

-That said, since so many factors come into play, the price of a solar system/KW can range between Rs.
-45,000 to Rs.
-70,000.
+That said, since so many factors come into play, the price of solar systems is not fixed.
+It’s a range.

 Now that you know the selling price range, it should be pretty simple to calculate the price of the solar panels after subsidy, right?
 Wrong!